hashicorp/terraform-provider-awscc/docs/resources/lex_bot.md

 <a id="nestedatt--bot_file_s3_location"></a>
 ### Nested Schema for `bot_file_s3_location`

-Optional:
+Required:

 - `s3_bucket` (String) An Amazon S3 bucket in the same AWS Region as your function.
 The bucket can be in a different AWS account.
 - `s3_object_key` (String) The Amazon S3 key of the deployment package.

+Optional:

 - `s3_object_version` (String) For versioned objects, the version of the deployment package object to use.
 If not specified, the current object version will be used.

 <a id="nestedatt--bot_locales"></a>
 ### Nested Schema for `bot_locales`

+Required:

+- `locale_id` (String) The identifier of the language and locale that the bot will be used in.
+- `nlu_confidence_threshold` (Number) The specified confidence threshold for inserting the AMAZON.FallbackIntent and AMAZON.KendraSearchIntent intents.

 Optional:

 - `custom_vocabulary` (Attributes) A custom vocabulary is a list of specific phrases that you want Amazon Lex V2 to recognize in the audio input. (see [below for nested schema](#nestedatt--bot_locales--custom_vocabulary))
 - `description` (String) A description of the resource
 - `intents` (Attributes Set) List of intents (see [below for nested schema](#nestedatt--bot_locales--intents))
-- `locale_id` (String) The identifier of the language and locale that the bot will be used in.
-- `nlu_confidence_threshold` (Number) The specified confidence threshold for inserting the AMAZON.FallbackIntent and AMAZON.KendraSearchIntent intents.
 - `slot_types` (Attributes Set) List of SlotTypes (see [below for nested schema](#nestedatt--bot_locales--slot_types))
 - `voice_settings` (Attributes) Settings for using an Amazon Polly voice to communicate with a user. (see [below for nested schema](#nestedatt--bot_locales--voice_settings))

 <a id="nestedatt--bot_locales--custom_vocabulary"></a>
 ### Nested Schema for `bot_locales.custom_vocabulary`

-Optional:
+Required:

 - `custom_vocabulary_items` (Attributes Set) (see [below for nested schema](#nestedatt--bot_locales--custom_vocabulary--custom_vocabulary_items))

 <a id="nestedatt--bot_locales--custom_vocabulary--custom_vocabulary_items"></a>
 ### Nested Schema for `bot_locales.custom_vocabulary.custom_vocabulary_items`

+Required:

+- `phrase` (String) Phrase that should be recognized.

 Optional:

-- `phrase` (String) Phrase that should be recognized.
 - `weight` (Number) The degree to which the phrase recognition is boosted.

 <a id="nestedatt--bot_locales--intents"></a>
 ### Nested Schema for `bot_locales.intents`

+Required:

+- `name` (String) Unique name for a resource.

 Optional: